SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_VZU-6994AD.md

 ## About

-The driver uses the serial interface to retrieve information from the device and sends configuration commands every time a user changes a setting through Dataminer's interface.
+The driver uses the serial interface to retrieve information from the device and sends configuration commands every time a user changes a setting through DataMiner's interface.
 More information: <http://www.cpii.com/product.cfm/4/10/23>

 ### Ranges of the driver